 3. Protein: Though often associated with other protein-rich foods, uncooked white rice surprisingly contains a small but significant amount of protein.
 Protein is essential for building and repairing tissues, as well as supporting various bodily functions.

-See also How many calories does french vanilla coffee have
+See also How many calories in beef fillet

 4. Vitamins: Uncooked white rice is a natural source of vitamins such as thiamine (B1), niacin (B3), and folate (B9).
 These vitamins play a vital role in metabolism, nervous system function, and the production of red blood cells.